pcornier/pi3r.co/source/_posts/GBA-emulator.md

   etc...
 ```

-You can use these two arrays in your public read/write functions.
-This will avoid conditional code during execution.
+~~You can use these two arrays in your public read/write functions.
+This will avoid conditional code during execution.~~
+**Actually, I did some tests in Lua and Javascript very recently and it seems that calling pointers is slower than simple conditions.
+Please see the [EDIT] part at the end.**

 ```coffee
 # main read memory function